Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Ava held up her hands.
 "Please!
 I’m the new girl!
 I can only do so much!
 I can come up with any story I like, but what we actually publish is up to the editors."

 "It’s for my own interest, really," Jess said.
-"I’ve got… well, a bit of a problem case.
+"I’ve got... well, a bit of a problem case.
 I suppose I was just hoping maybe the aliens have figured out how to deal with some of the things I haven’t."

 "When it comes to humans?
 I doubt it," Gabriel muttered.

 "Mm."
 Jes nodded sadly and finished her coffee.

 "Is there anything I could do, maybe?"
 Adam offered.
 "Admiral Knight’s been pushing for more community outreach.
-We’re supposed to look for chances to help people out…"
+We’re supposed to look for chances to help people out..."

 "Maybe.
-I’m… a little reluctant to involve either of you directly."
+I’m... a little reluctant to involve either of you directly."

 "Why?"
 Ava asked.

-"Because… well, it’s Jack Tisdale."
+"Because... well, it’s Jack Tisdale."

 Ava and Adam both nodded understanding and glanced at one another.
 Gabe knew that neither of them had managed to re-engage with Jack since the Tisdale family’s return to Cimbrean, which was a shame.
 He should have been their last link to his late sister, Sara, and they should have been the same for him... but it hadn’t happened.

 "Lemme guess," Adam said, quietly.
 "He’s getting into fights?
 Giving you attitude?"

 "I don’t blame him," Jess hastened to say.
 "He lost his sister and fourteen’s a tricky age anyway.
-But he keeps picking fights with bigger and older boys, and bless them they’re pretty good about it, but he’s going to get hurt if somebody doesn’t turn him around, and I’ve… well, I’ve done everything that I can."
+But he keeps picking fights with bigger and older boys, and bless them they’re pretty good about it, but he’s going to get hurt if somebody doesn’t turn him around, and I’ve... well, I’ve done everything that I can."
 She shrugged helplessly.
 "There’s only so far a teacher can go."

 Adam nodded.
-"I’ll talk with him when I… I tell you what, next time he gets in a fight, give him some alone time and call for me, I’ll come down if I can."
+"I’ll talk with him when I...
+I tell you what, next time he gets in a fight, give him some alone time and call for me, I’ll come down if I can."

 "Are you sure?
 I don’t want to put you-"